 Talk to your teachers about which Core subject they think you would be best prepared to study in Year 10.
 Ask for their recommendation and signature in Section 2 of your 2022 Year 10 Subject Selection Guide.

 Core Subject Options

-Watch the videos below to learn about the different subjects on offer and read the 2021 Year 10 Information Booklet.
+Watch these videos to learn about the different subjects on offer and read the 2022 Year 10 Information Booklet.